 ESG Integration in the Investment Process

-Spectrum assesses the effectiveness of a company’s environmental, social and governance policies including, but not limited to, compliance with environmental regulations, management oversight and accountability, and labor and product standards.
-We integrate ESG risks and opportunities in our rigorous fundamental analysis of global banks and insurance companies, comprising most of our investable universe.
-We also review ESG factors for REIT, utility, telecom, energy and other non-financial companies.
+Spectrum assesses the effectiveness of a company’s environmental, social and governance policies regarding a wide range of issues including climate change and carbon emissions, immigration and product safety, and money laundering and cyber security.
+Governance is a key focus in our fundamental credit analysis, especially for global banks and insurance companies which comprise most of our investible universe.
+Spectrum also reviews ESG factors for REIT, utility, telecom, energy and other non-financial companies.
 Our ESG findings can vary by country, industry and company.

 ESG stewardship is an important consideration in our analysis of an issuer.
 The inability or reluctance of management to address material ESG challenges could negatively impact key credit fundamentals, thus our investment recommendation.